-We offer the British Canoeing Discover Award to our new members.
+We offer the Paddle UK Discover Award to our new members.
 During this course you’ll develop your paddling skills to help make sure you have a fun and safe time on the water.

 Our brilliant club coaches will give you confidence on our home waters.
 By the end of this course, you’ll be ready to join our club sessions.